-Imagine standing on a soft, sandy beach with the horizon stretching to the north and south of just where you’re standing!
+Imagine being on a soft, sandy beach with the horizon stretching to the north and south of just where you are standing!
 Returning cottagers, vacation-seekers and residents, all agree – It Starts at the Beach….and ends where you want!

 Since 2009, the Main Beach has held Blue Flag status (BlueFlag.org), which means your family can be assured of consistent swimmable water quality, beach cleanliness and safety.
 Lifeguards on-duty throughout the summer.

-Port Blake Conservation Area Beach (Grand Bend), just minutes from Grand Bend’s main intersection, offers a quieter stretch of sand with a grassed picnic area.
-Located at Highway 21 and County Road 83 intersection.
+Port Blake Conservation Area Beach (Grand Bend), is just a few minutes north of Grand Bend’s main intersection and offers a quieter stretch of sand and a grassed picnic area.
 Features baseball diamond, washrooms, toilets, play area, shelter, picnic tables and BBQs.
 Day pass required.

 Bayfield’s Main Beach (Blue Flag Beach) is within walking distance of Bayfield’s Main Street accessible from Pioneer Park at Colina Street or from the pier (via Long Hill Road).
 Washrooms and parking close by.
 Scenic look-out to the beach and lake from Pioneer Park.

-Pinery Provincial Park has one of the most beautiful beaches in the province, offering day visits, camping and 10-km of sandy beach and dunes.
-Two all-terrain wheelchairs are available for loan to provide accessibility to the beach (contact the Park’s Visitor Centre).
-Pinery also has two dog-friendly beaches and boasts nine day-use beaches available featuring various washroom amenities, change-room buildings and picnic areas.
-Sandy dunes are a distinctive feature of the park.
-Barrier-free boardwalk to the beat at “P8”.
-Extensive hiking trails.
-Bike, canoe, kayak, paddle-boat, ski and snowshoes rentals.
-Open year-round.
-Day pass required.
+Pinery Provincial Park has one of the most beautiful beaches in the province, offering day visits, camping and 10-kilometres of sandy beach and dunes.
+Two all-terrain wheelchairs are available for loan to provide accessibility to the beach and there are accessible ramps to the beach (call the Park’s Visitor Centre at 519-243-1521).
+Pinery has nine day-use beaches, two of which are dog-friendly.

 Ipperwash Beach: Access off of West Ipperwash Road, Ipperwash Road and Army Camp Road.
 Enjoy shallow waters, public washrooms and nearby picnic areas.